Filial piety: Relation with law

 In some societies with large Chinese communities, legislation has been introduced to establish or uphold filial piety.
-In the 2000s, Singapore introduced a law that makes it an offense to refuse to support one's elderly parents; Taiwan has taken similar punitive measures.
-Hong Kong, on the other hand, has attempted to influence its population by providing incentives for fulfilling their obligations.
-For example, certain tax allowances are given to citizens that are willing to live with their elderly parents.
+In the 2000s, Singapore introduced a law that makes it an offense to refuse to support one's elderly parents; Taiwan took similar punitive measures.
+Hong Kong, on the other hand, attempted to influence its population by providing incentives for fulfilling their obligations.
+For example, certain tax allowances are given to citizens who live with their elderly parents.

-Some scholars have argued that medieval China's reliance on governance by filial piety formed a society that was better able to prevent crime and other misconduct than societies that did so only through legal means.
+Some scholars argued that medieval China's reliance on governance by filial piety formed a society that was better able to prevent crime and other misconduct than societies that did so only through legal means.

-East Asian immigrants

-Chinese who immigrate to the United States generally continue to send money to their parents out of filial piety.